Nathaniel Reed (environmentalist)

-Nathaniel "Nat" Pryor Reed (July 22, 1933 – July 11, 2018) was an American environmentalist and political aide.
+Nathaniel Pryor "Nat" Reed (July 22, 1933 – July 11, 2018) was an American environmentalist and political aide.
 He was Assistant Secretary of Fish, Wildlife and Parks at the United States Department of the Interior who co-wrote the Endangered Species Act of 1973 and is credited with stopping the use of DDT.
 He is also helped with the passage of the Clean Water Act, the Marine Mammal Protection Act, and the expansion of national parks and reserves.

-President and CEO of Audubon, David Yarnold said, "Nat was a giant in conservation—that phrase is used a lot, but in Nat’s case it’s true."
+President and CEO of Audubon, David Yarnold said, "Nat was a giant in conservation—that phrase is used a lot, but in Nat's case it's true."

 Early life

 Reed was born in New York City.
 He was the son of Permelia Pryor and Joseph Verner Reed of Greenwich, Connecticut and Hobe Sound, Florida.
 His father was a financier, author, diplomat, and producer of the American Shakespeare Festival in Greenwich.
 His maternal grandfather, Samuel F. Pryor, was a St. Louis, Missouri banker before moving east during World War I to manage the Remington Arms Co.
 His paternal grandfather, Verner Z. Reed, became wealthy through his banking, mining, oil, and ranch interests.
 After brokering the sale of a gold mine for a fee of $2 million, Verner Reed moved his family to Europe where Joseph was raised.

-Reed was raised on a 125-acre estate in Greenwich, Connecticut and in Hoebe Sound, Florida.
+Reed was raised on a 125-acre estate in Greenwich, Connecticut and in Hobe Sound, Florida.
 His family also spent each August in the Adirondack Mountains.
 He grew up in nature, fishing and boating from the age of six.

 He attended Deerfield Academy in Massachusetts.
 He also attended Trinity College in Connecticut, graduating with a B.A. in 1955.
 There, he was a member of the fraternity St. Anthony Hall.
 After college, he was a lieutenant in the U.S. Air Force for four years, serving in intelligence services in Europe, the Middle East, and north Africa through 1959.